 When you take a sample of your dog’s stool to your veterinarian, the clinic runs a qualitative test.
 A technician performs a fecal flotation to look for the presence of roundworms, hookworms and other parasites.
 You get back an answer like “yes, your dog has roundworms” or “no, your dog does not have hookworms.”

 Why the difference?
-It’s partly because some of the parasites that dogs (and cats) get can also be picked up by people, so we want our smaller companion animals that live with us to be completely parasite-free.
+It’s partly because some of the parasites that dogs and cats get can also be picked up by people.
+So, we want smaller, companion animals that live with us to be completely parasite-free.

-- protect themselves from problems like colic, weight loss and diarrhea and
+- protect themselves from problems like colic, weight loss, and diarrhea and